-Set your surroundings to maximise your chances.
+Set your surroundings to maximize your chances.
 If you are comfortable and distraction-free you will have a fighting chance.

 Schedule your working day and manage your time.
 Use the Pomodoro method of time management to keep your productivity in check.

-Lists are my secret weapon, a physical way to organise my brain and boost my productivity.
+Lists are my secret weapon, a physical way to organize my brain and boost my productivity.
 You should priorities your tasks and write your list the night before.

 Finally, a technological helping hand in the form of an anti-procrastination app will keep your phone fingers at bay – and your unnecessary screen time down.